About Our Classes

 Please do not feed your dog before class unless it is a tiny, toy breed.
 Toy breeds can be fed 1/4 – 1/3 of their normal rations.
 A hungry dog is easier to train.

 We limit the size of our classes to provide the best possible class experience for handlers and their dogs.
 If you are interested in one of our classes, please sign up as soon as possible as our classes frequently fill early.
-After registration, you will be notified via email confirming your registration, until you receive this confirmation you are not formally registered in the class.
+You will receive an emailed invoice when you have successfully completed registration.

-Dogs excused from classes by the instructor will receive a pro-rated refund of the remaining classes.
+Dogs excused from class by the instructor will receive a pro-rated refund of the remaining classes.

 Service and Therapy Dogs